 Grand Solutions projects will range from DKK 5,000,000 - 40,000,000

-For further details, see the programme guidelines.
+For further details, please see the programme guidelines.

 The projects are of 1 to 5 years duration.